berttejeda/bert.bill.webterminal/README.md

   Cloning the [bert.bill](https://github.com/berttejeda/bert.bill) project, installing all requirements, and running `python bertdotbill/app.py -aio`<br />
   Doing so will launch a local websocket that forwards keystrokes to a bash process on your system
-- Running the pre-built docker image: `docker run -it --name webterminal --rm -p 10001:10001 berttejeda/bill-webterminal`
+- Running the pre-built docker image:<br />
+  `docker run -it --name webterminal --rm -p 10001:10001 berttejeda/bill-webterminal`
 - Running `docker-compose up -d` from this project

 Either of the commands above will start the websocket and bash process on localhost:10001,